15 BEST Experience Gift Ideas for Families (Gift Guide 2022)

 As a bonus, I’ll share ideas for how to wrap or present each gift – making your gift-giving super easy this year!

-Travel-related experience gift ideas for families
+Travel-related family experience gift ideas

 As a writer who focuses on inspiring busy families to create memories with day trips, weekend getaways, and everyday adventures, of course, there had better be travel-related gift ideas for families, right?

 Pick a place within a few hours of your home, find an open weekend, and book an overnight stay.
 Or even just book a night in a fancy hotel in your own town if you live in a city.
 Pick a few fun activities to enjoy, and go ahead and book times if needed.
 Ditto for restaurants.
 This experience gift can be as extravagant or as budget-conscious as you wish.